 Rice has always played an important role in Chinese cooking and culture.
-Chinese people have created and invented many different things using rice but this is completely unsurprising as rice has been used in Chinese cuisine for thousands of years.
-In fact, Chinese people have been using rice to make vinegar for at least 3000 years.
+Rice has been used in Chinese cuisine for thousands of years, and their chefs have invented many ways to use rice.
+One of their most notable inventions is rice vinegar.
+The Chinese have been using rice to make vinegar for at least 3000 years.

 Endless Variety of Chinese Rice Vinegar

 A trip through any Asian/Chinese grocery store or supermarket will quickly reveal how complex the world of rice vinegar has become since those ancient times.

 There are several basic types of Chinese rice vinegar, along with sweetened varieties that contain everything from sugar to ginger, orange peel or cloves for added flavor.
 You can use different kinds of rice vinegar to prepare different kinds of foods in Chinese cooking.
 Some of the sweetened or flavored varieties can even make a delicious summer drink.

 Additional variations result from the region in which they are produced, often with changes in flavor and color.
 Some of the most well-known regional rice vinegars are these:

 Shanxi Aged Vinegar